Creator Safety Center

 - Ignore.
 Trolls are people who post inflammatory comments to provoke an emotional response.
 Creators tell us it's best to ignore them — they're not likely to change their behavior, no matter what you do.
 But by not giving them the response they're looking for, they will usually lose interest and leave.

 - Block and remove.
 For very offensive comments, or those that reveal personal information, many creators find it best to hide those commenters and remove the comments.
-Some creators go so far to add similar language to their blocked words list to help automate the process.
+Some creators go so far as to add similar language to their blocked words list to help automate the process.
 Review the section on hiding comments below.

 - Use humor and kindness.
 Some creators find humor or kindness is empowering for them and their community.
 For example, some creators have reported responding to comments shaming their bodies with, "I feel great!
 And I hope you care half as much about your health as I do mine!" with their audience members finding that supportive.